 1. Prepare: Train Hiring Managers, Create an Execution Plan

-The secret to making the hiring process more efficient and more objective is to prepare adequately.
+The secret to making the hiring process, and especially the remote hiring process, more efficient and more objective is to prepare adequately.

 - Create a detailed job description that clarifies the needed skills.
 Additionally, chart a workflow how a candidate progresses from first contact all the way to job offer.